Wakefield road closures: 16 closures across the district expected to cause delays

 And a further 14 closures will begin over the next seven days:

-• M62, from 8pm April 26 to 6am April 28, slight delays (under 10 minutes): M62 eastbound and westbound, junction 32, slip road closures for electrical works, diversion in place via National highways and local authority network.

-• M1, from 8pm April 29 to 6am May 4, slight delays (under 10 minutes): M1 northbound and southbound, junction 38-, junction 39, Lane closure for general cleaning and maintenance.
+• M1 from 8pm May 6 to 6am May 10, slight delays (under 10 minutes): M1 northbound and southbound, junction 40 to junction 41, Lane closure for general cleaning and maintenance.

 National Highways is responsible for maintaining motorways and major A-roads, so closures of smaller roads will not be included in their schedule.